frmfm/FRAMED-2.0-Guide/README.md

 ### ■ Artwork Submission

 • Please submit all files listed below in one folder .zip file (in the root, no subfolders).
+[Watch this video.](https://www.youtube.com/watch?v=4DVss7Qa2Dg&feature=youtu.be)

 ## 1-3.
 Video Artworks